 Activities that Increase Breast Milk Supply

 While trying to increase breast milk supply, mothers should rest as much as possible and try to stay calm, as stress can negatively impact milk production.
+Invest in one of the best nursing pillows to help keep yourself comfortable and suitably positioned during lengthy feedings.
 Additionally, staying well-hydrated and well-nourished will support healthy milk quantities.

 Activities that Decrease Breast Milk Supply

-Rest as much as possible, try to lower your stress, limit alcohol consumption and smoking, and be sure to include an extra 330-400 calories per day to support energy and milk production. - Mayo Clinic
+The Mayo Clinic suggests you rest as much as possible, try to lower your stress, limit alcohol consumption and smoking, and be sure to include an extra 330-400 calories per day to support energy and milk production.

 Foods and Supplements to Increase Breast Milk Supply